Paul (2011 film): Cast

-In an interview for the DVD release of Paul, Pegg and Frost said they made the film to demonstrate their love for Steven Spielberg's films Close Encounters of the Third Kind and E.T. the Extra Terrestrial, as well as their favourite science-fiction films.
+In an interview for the DVD release of Paul, Pegg and Frost said they made the film to demonstrate their love for Steven Spielberg's films Close Encounters of the Third Kind and E.T. the Extra-Terrestrial, as well as their favourite science-fiction films.
 After they mentioned the project to Spielberg, he suggested he might make a cameo appearance, and a scene was added to include him as a voice on a speakerphone in 1980 discussing ideas with Paul for his soon-to-become box office hit E.T. the Extra-Terrestrial.
 According to Robert Kirkman, he, along with Invincible co-creator Cory Walker and Invincible artist Ryan Ottley, had a cameo in the film as the Big Guy's henchmen.

 Production

-The idea for Paul came from Pegg and Frost in 2003, while they were filming Shaun of the Dead.
+The idea for Paul came from Simon Pegg and Nick Frost in 2003, while they were filming Shaun of the Dead.
 To help with the script, Pegg and Frost went on their own road trip across America and used ideas from it to add to the script.
-According to Mottola, the film was given the green light shortly before the late 2000s recession; if it had been delayed, "they probably wouldn’t have made the movie."
+According to Greg Mottola, the film was given the green light shortly before the onset of the Great Recession; if it had been delayed, "they probably wouldn't have made the movie."
 The budget for the film was around US$40 million.
 Principal photography, including 50 days in the New Mexico desert, wrapped on 9 September 2009, with additional scenes filmed in July 2010 at the Albuquerque Convention Center, which was designed to look like the 2010 San Diego Comic-Con.
-During filming, Joe Lo Truglio was a stand-in for the character Paul, the only character who was created by CGI, although Seth Rogen, the voice of Paul did some motion capture in preproduction during postproduction.
+During filming, Joe Lo Truglio was a stand-in for the character Paul, who was created with CGI, although Seth Rogen, the voice of Paul, did some motion capture in pre- and post-production.
 The cover art for the fictional comic book Encounter Briefs was drawn by alternative comics artist Daniel Clowes.